SovereignCloudStack/docs/README.md

 The content of this repository is published under multiple licenses.
 All documentation content files within `docs, dev-docs, standards and community` are licensed under [CC-BY-SA 4.0](LICENSE-DOCS).
-All source code of this documentaion page is licensed under the [MIT](LICENSE-CODE) license.
+All source code of this documentation page is licensed under the [MIT](LICENSE-CODE) license.

 ## Overview